azazellochg/temscript/docs/index.rst

 temscript is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the LICENCE.txt file for any details.
+See the LICENCE file for any details.

 All product and company names are trademarks or registered trademarks of their respective holders.
 Use of them does not imply any affiliation